rheumatology-usz-uzh/pca-reproducibility/README.md

 ## Usage

-Run this on terminal on the clsuter:
+Run this on terminal on the cluster:

 ```shell
 bash sign.sh